Danial-Kord/DigiHuman/README.md

 <!-- ## TODO -->

 - [ ] Animating character face in high details
-    - [ ] Training a regression model with deep learning for generating Blendmesh weights by feeding the output data of mediaPipe FaceMesh(468 points)
+    - [ ] Training a regression model to generate Blendmesh weights by feeding the output data of mediaPipe FaceMesh(468 points)
     - [ ] Using StyleGan techniques to replace whole character face mesh
 - [ ] Automatic rigging for 3D models without humanoid rig (Using deep neural network models like RigNet)
 - [ ] Generating complete character mesh automatically using models like PIFuHD (in progress!)